Basic Bread Machine White Bread You’ll Be Eager To Share

 Shaped dough in bread pan, covered for final rise.Pin

 Place the cylinder of dough into a greased 9 x 5-inch loaf pan or a 9 x 4 x 4-inch Pullman pan with the seam side down.
-Cover with a tea towel, cheap shower cap, or greased plastic wrap and place in a warm place for the final rise before baking.
+Cover it with a tea towel, a cheap shower cap, or greased plastic wrap.
+Then, place it in a warm spot for its final rise before baking.

 dough peeking over the side and ready to bake.Pin